StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

     ```sh
     tar xvzf FIDOServer-v0.9-dist.tgz
     ```
-5. Be sure that you have your **server FQDN set as its hostname**.
+5. Be sure that you have your machine's **FQDN set as its hostname**.
 This is necessary to properly configure the self-signed certificate for the API.
 Check with the following command:

     ```sh
     hostname